Taking flight¶

 Creating the void component¶

-First we’ll need to create a component we’ll put on cells to indicate they’re a place you can fall.
+First we’ll create a component to indicate cells where you can fall.

 Navigate to